AvaloniaUI/avalonia-docs/docs/reference/controls/detailed-reference/menu-flyout.md

 ---
+title: MenuFlyout
 description: REFERENCE - Built-in Controls
 ---

 import MenuFlyoutScreenshot from '/img/gitbook-import/assets/menuflyout.gif';

-# Menu Flyout
+# MenuFlyout

-A menu flyout allows you to host a simple menu as the flyout for a control.
+A 'MenuFlyout' allows you to host a simple menu as the flyout for a control.
 You might use this as an alternative to the context menu.

 :::info
 For details of the context menu, see the reference [here](../contextmenu.md).